OPC-ODBC bridge. Inserting OPC data to the MS Access database through ODBC

 - ITEM_NAME - variable that contains the name of the modified OPC tag.

 - ITEM_VALUE - variable that contains the value of the modified OPC tag.

-- UPDATE_DATE_TIME - variable that contains the time stamp of the modified OPC tag.
+- UPDATE_DATE_TIME - variable that contains the timestamp of the modified OPC tag.

 - ITEM_QUALITY - variable that contains the quality of the modified OPC tag.

 In this example, we need to export each OPC variable to its own column.
 Therefore, the "Export whole group" option must be enabled.
-As the result, after the variables have been updated, we will see the data to be exported in the application's main window (Fig.5).
+As a result, after the variables have been updated, we will see the data to be exported in the application's main window (Fig.5).

 Fig.4.
 OPC ODBC.
 Adding OPC variables